Movie Scientist Blogathon 2016- The Menacing Altruism of Boris Karloff!

 Lewis Wayne Gallery Lobby Cards Bunny Lake

 Ann and Stephen tell Inspector Newhouse that Bunny’s passport and all her belongings have also gone missing, assumed stolen during the mysterious burglary in the apartment.
-Another odd detail which doesn’t support Ann’s truly having raised this missing child, is that the school’s authorities claim that they never received a tuition check for a Bunny Lake.
+Another odd detail that doesn’t support Ann’s truly having raised this missing child, is that the school’s authorities claim that they never received a tuition check for a Bunny Lake.

 CapturFiles_52